This post is also available in: Français

 In this tab, the collections are organized within a file tree structure.

-The collections can be browsed by opening and navigating through the folders.
+The collections can be browsed by navigating through the folders.

 Some of the documents contained in these collections, namely the Men and Women series, aren’t particularly intuitive for a novice user.